Welcome to Floating Bridge Press.

 Dennis Caswell, Jodie Marion, and Floating Bridge Review #5

 Be sure to check out other recent titles, including Phlogiston, by Dennis Caswell (featured, with Sharon Cumberland, in Floating Bridge Review #3).
 “The poems of Phlogiston are brimful with humor, intelligence, love of language … and sexiness.
 Joyful hilarity is balanced by a deeply personal and thoughtful poignancy.”–Peter Pereira.
-Read more about Dennis.
-And click here to order your copy.
+Read more about Dennis and click here to order your copy.

 Floating Bridge Review #5.
 Poems appear in “Do Tell” were selected by guest editors Jourdan Keith and Peter Pereira.
 As the editors write in the introduction, “‘Do Tell’ is a collection of what we do not say unless asked, unless we feel we are safe.
 It still requires bravery to claim the life you live, endure, and celebrate.”
 Also included is “Pontoon,” selections from the submissions to the 2012 Floating Bridge Press chapbook competition.
-Click here to order.

 The Cupboard Artist